 A Bill to require advertisers, broadcasters and publishers to display a logo in cases where an image of a human body or body part has been digitally altered in its proportions; and for connected purposes.

-The Digitally Altered Body Images Bill would require advertisers, broadcasters and publishers to display a logo whenever an image of a person or body part has been digitally altered in its proportions.
-The logo would tell viewers that the image has been changed, increasing transparency in media imagery.
-The aim is to help people recognise when pictures have been edited and to promote more realistic representations.
+This bill would require advertisers, broadcasters and publishers to display a logo whenever an image of a person or body part has been digitally altered in its proportions.
+The logo would signal to viewers that the image has been edited, aiming to make such imagery more transparent.
+It covers ads, TV and radio broadcasts, and published content from newspapers, magazines and online publishers.

 Generated 21 February 2026